LethalCompanyCommunity/ModdingWiki/docs/user-guide/quest/quest-updating.md

 After Gorilla Tag has finished downloading, re-follow the [**Quest Modding**](quest-guide) guide to repatch your game.
 Then, **reinstall your mods.**

-!> Before updating mods, you should check the source to see if they have updated or confirmed the mod to work on the latest version.
+!> Before reinstalling mods, you should check the source to see if they have updated or confirmed the mod to work on the latest version.

 ---